About This Episode

 Abdullah Al-Arian 11:22

-Fast forward then to just the last decade or so, we see that it also played a role in the uprising of 2010, 2011 and beyond.
-And so in a place like Egypt, I’m sure many of us heard the stories about the Ultras, right?
-The fan groups for various clubs, whether Al Ahly or Zamalek in Cairo who stood firm in the face of hosting Mubarak’s security forces who attempted to crack down on the anti-authoritarian protests that were happening at the time.
+Fast forward then to just the last decade or so, we see that it also played a role in the uprisings of 2010, 2011, and beyond.
+And so in a place like Egypt, I’m sure many of us heard the stories about the Ultras — the fan groups for various clubs, whether Al Ahly or Zamalek in Cairo, who stood firm in the face of Hosni Mubarak’s security forces who attempted to crack down on the anti-authoritarian protests that were happening at the time.

-And we saw it most recently, and there’s a chapter in the book actually specifically about Algeria in the 2019 Hirak movement in which they used the themes, the anthems, the songs, the chants as well as the art displays from their football matches in the protest against Bouteflika’s attempt to run for a fifth consecutive term.
+And we saw it most recently — and there’s a chapter in the book actually, specifically about Algeria — in the 2019 Hirak movement, in which they used the themes, the anthems, the songs, the chants, as well as the art displays from their football matches in the protest against Bouteflika’s attempt to run for a fifth consecutive term.
 And so once again, we see that these things tend to go hand in hand.
 And I think for most of us listening, we sort of take for granted the idea that football has power to mobilize.
-But I think we’ve certainly seen it its impact very much in the region over the last several decades.
+But I think we’ve certainly seen its impact very much in the region over the last several decades.

 Yara Hawari 17:36

-If you are enjoying this podcast, please visit our website, www.al-shabaka.org, where you’ll find more Palestinian policy analysis and where you can join our mailing list and donate to support our work.
+If you are enjoying this podcast, please visit our website, al-shabaka.org, where you’ll find more Palestinian policy analysis, and where you can join our mailing list and donate to support our work.

-And I think this really demonstrates par excellence, how football can be used as this political tool of furthering repression and discrimination.
+And I think this really demonstrates, par excellence, how football can be used as a political tool for furthering repression and discrimination.
 Can you tell us a bit more about that?

 Abdullah Al-Arian 18:46